Toyota Rush, Daihatsu Terios

 By design, it’s not bad at all, i kind of like it.
 Suspension wise, they say it ain’t that good.
 It goes 1 per 13 on gas.
 So i guess it’s worth the money for a family car, especially in this over-crowded city(jakarta), where you are paying 10-30% on gas while idling.

-21. Hornbill Says:
+21. Hornbill says:

 HI Friends there,